-Going through the security checkpoint is usually much faster.
+Going through the security checkpoint is usually much faster (or as fast if you have NEXUS).
 The whole experience feels less rushed.
 The airport atmosphere is just a lot more relaxed, and there are a lot fewer passengers everywhere.

 However, this is not such a good reason for savvy travelers:

 - If you have free airport lounge access (as almost everyone should), lounges are great and very relaxing — and smaller airports often don’t have them